shepmaster/shepmaster.github.com/source/_posts/2011-10-10-learned-about-testing-last-year.markdown

 point the object under test at the mock objects, run the code, and assert that tested object has used any returned values correctly.

-Here's an example of doing that in Ruby (I'm eschewing using any libraries in an attempt to make the code as obvious as possible):
+Here's an example of doing that in Ruby.
+I'm eschewing using any libraries in an attempt to make the code as obvious as possible.

 ```ruby
 class Foo